JamesTrick/blog/content/posts/current-state-of-nz-s-economy-sep-2020.md

 +++
 ![](https://upload.wikimedia.org/wikipedia/commons/b/b4/Northern_Rock_Queue.jpg)

 There is a lot happening in New Zealand's economy currently.
-New Zealand is officially in a recession with new GDP figures that came out yesterday, a monetary policy update next week and an election mid-next month.
+New Zealand is officially in a recession with new GDP figures that came out yesterday, a monetary policy update is due next week and an election is taking place mid next month.

 [Thursday's numbers from Statistics New Zealand](https://www.stats.govt.nz/indicators/gross-domestic-product-gdp) represented a -12.2% reduction in GDP for the June 2020 quarter - the largest quarterly fall in GDP on record.
 Which, unlike the previous quarter's figures only captured a week or two of New Zealand's nationwide 4-week lock down, June 2020 figures captures the lion's share of the lock down.